Vyral/greg-mcdaniel/_posts/2018-11-27-the-5-most-desirable-features-your-homes-location-should-have.md

 {% include youtube.html %}

-<center>As a homebuyer, there are five aspects of your home’s location that will give you the best return on your investment when it’s time to sell.</center>
+<center><em>As a homebuyer, there are five aspects of your home&rsquo;s location that will give you the best return on your investment when it&rsquo;s time to sell.</em></center>

+&nbsp;

 We’ve all heard that location is the most important thing in real estate whether you’re buying or selling, but if you’re a buyer, there are five aspects of your home’s location that will give you the best possible return on your investment when it’s time to sell: